 Is Guardians of the Galaxy Cosmic Rewind Too Scary For Kids?
 Parents Guide To Rides At Disney

 As always, you know your child best.

-Disney doesn’t try to make rides that are too scary for kids, but some children may have unexpected reactions to certain experiences at Disney World or Disneyland.
+Disney doesn’t try to make rides that are too scary for kids, but some children may react unexpectedly to certain experiences at Disney World or Disneyland.

-This parent ride guide to GOTG Cosmic Rewind will let you know about elements that kids may find concerning or scary before you get in line.
+This parent ride guide to GOTG Cosmic Rewind will inform you about elements that kids may find concerning or scary before you get in line.